crossplane/docs/content/master/concepts/compositions.md

 #### Template a ProviderConfig

 Compositions can define a ProviderConfig like it defines managed resources.
-Generating a ProviderConfig may be useful in providing unique credentials to each deployment.
+Generating a ProviderConfig can provide unique credentials to each deployment.